quinnpertuit1/upcData.py/README.md

 # upcData.py
-A python script used to look up upc barcodes from upcitemdb.com.
+A Python script used to look up UPC barcodes from upcitemdb.com.

 ## Files
 ### upcData.py